antoine2bouille/antoine2bouille.github.io/success.md

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include distribution_of_movie_runtime_by_award_status.html %}
 </div>
 This plot shows histograms for movie runtime categorized by award status: Awarded Movies, Nominated Movies, and Non-awarded and Non-nominated Movies.
-Awarded movies tend to have a distribution centered around a lower runtime than nominated movies, suggesting that movies with shorter runtimes might have a higher chance of winning awards.
+Awarded and nominated movies tend to have a distribution centered around a higher runtime than movies that are not, suggesting that movies with higher runtimes might have a higher chance of winning awards.
 Non-awarded and Non-nominated movies show a broad distribution, indicating a wide range of runtimes, with the majority leaning towards shorter runtimes.
 This category's histogram is significantly taller, suggesting it contains a much larger number of movies compared to the other two.
 A potential insight here could be that while both awarded and nominated movies tend to have a certain runtime, simply having a runtime within that range does not guarantee recognition.

 **Movie runtime for awarded movies and not awarded movies**